A plant-based twist on Bonefish Grill’s classic appetizer!

-Bonefish Grill’s Bang Bang Shrimp has a distinct sauce that coats the tender shrimp.
-Perfectly fried shrimp tossed in a tangy, sweet, and spicy sauce served over a bed of cabbage and topped with green onion.
+Bonefish Grill’s Bang Bang Shrimp starts with tender, perfectly fried shrimp.
+Then the deliciously fried shrimp are tossed in a distinctive tangy, sweet, and spicy sauce.
+Finally, the appetizer is brought to the table, served over a bed of thinly sliced cabbage, topped with green onion.
 My mouth is watering as I write this description!

-So, the challenge is twofold.
-First, what can be used to replace shrimp, yet still give the dish that familiar texture and chew?
-Secondly, how can the sauce be replicated to mimic Bonefish Grill’s secret recipe?
+So, the challenge was twofold.
+First, what is a vegan alternative to shrimp that provides that familiar texture and chew?
+Second, how can the Bonefish Grill Bang Bang sauce be replicated?

 Vegan Replacement for Shrimp

 The two alternatives that first came to mind when trying to prepare a vegan Bang Bang “shrimp” were tofu and cauliflower.
-These are both great alternatives.
-When tossed with the sauce, both ingredients would take on the flavor of the Bang Bang sauce.
-But, unfortunately, neither the tofu or the cauliflower has the texture or chew that reminds me of shrimp.
+Both are great alternatives.
+Granted, when tossed in the sauce, both would take on the flavor of the Bang Bang sauce.
+But, unfortunately, neither tofu nor cauliflower provides the texture or chew of shrimp.

 Enter the King Oyster Mushroom.